The COURTAULD Collection

 Drawings & Prints

-The Courtauld Institute of Art houses one of the most significant collections of works on paper in Britain, with approximately 6,000 drawings and watercolours and 20,000 prints ranging from the late Middle Ages to the 20th century avant-garde.
+The Courtauld Institute of Art houses one of the most significant collections of works on paper in Britain, with approximately 7,000 drawings and watercolours and 20,000 prints ranging from the late Middle Ages to the 20th century avant-garde.

 It includes a number of internationally renowned masterpieces by artists such as Dürer, Michelangelo, Rubens, Rembrandt, Cézanne and Turner as well as providing a broad account of major national schools and periods.

 to light, and as a result they cannot be on permanent public display.
 However, selections from the collection are shown regularly in a dedicated space in The Courtauld Gallery

 The collection can also be viewed by appointment in the Drawings & Prints Study Room.